Sarajevo – Siege City, Bosnia and Herzegovina

 A kind gesture from a stranger in another country; from a little girl at peace to a little girl at war.
 It made me wonder at what age kids grow up and learn to hate.

-The Museum of Genocide and Crimes Against Humanity has a unnassuming entrance off a street in downtown Sarajevo.
-I have visisted many places across the world that stand as memorials to some of the darkest chapters in human history, but I have to say this museum was one of the most confronting and disturbing I have experienced.
+The Museum of Genocide and Crimes Against Humanity has a unassuming entrance off a street in downtown Sarajevo.
+I have visited many places across the world that stand as memorials to some of the darkest chapters in human history, but I have to say this museum was one of the most confronting and disturbing I have experienced.

 Museum of Genocide and Crimes against Humanity